devops329/devops/instruction/awsRdsMysql/awsRdsMysql.md

 1. Under **Database authentication** select `Password and IAM database authentication`.
 1. Press `Create database`.

 After a few minutes your database will display that it has been created.
-Note the **database endpoint**, you will use that as the DB hostname in a minute.
+Copy the **database endpoint**, you will store that value as the DB hostname in your GitHub Actions secrets.

 ![database properties](databaseProperties.png)